mozilla/elasticutils/docs/debugging.rst

 We also have :py:func:`elasticutils.utils.to_json` which takes the output of :py:meth:`elasticutils.S.build_search` and returns the JSON string.
-This is helpful if you need to take the search body that ElasticUtils generated and tinker with it using curl or elasticsearch-head.
+This is helpful if you need to take the search body that ElasticUtils generates and tinker with it using curl or elasticsearch-head.